mdn/translated-content/files/es/web/javascript/reference/global_objects/intl/numberformat/index.md

 ### Utilizando la configuración regional

-In order to get the format of the language used in the user interface of your application, make sure to specify that language (and possibly some fallback languages) using the `locales` argument:

 Este ejemplo muestra algunas de las variaciones en los formatos de números por región. asegúrese de especificar dicho idioma (y de ser posible alternativas) utilizando el argumento `locales`: